NVIDIA/container-canary/README.md

 Container Canary is a tool for recording those requirements in a YAML manifest and then validating containers against that manifest.
 This is particularly useful in CI environments to avoid regressions in containers.

+## Installation

+You can find binaries and instructions on [our releases page](https://github.com/NVIDIA/container-canary/releases).

 ## Example (Kubeflow)

 The [Kubeflow](https://www.kubeflow.org/) documentation has a [list of requirements](https://www.kubeflow.org/docs/components/notebooks/container-images/#custom-images) for container images that can be used in the Kubeflow Notebooks service.